varlanv/java-test-konvence/README.md

 # Gradle plugin for enforcing test naming convention.

-A gradle plugin that provides a way to automatically change test method names based on `@DisplayName` annotation, as well as doing opposite - automatically generate `@DisplayName` based on test method name.
+A Gradle plugin that provides a way to automatically change test method names based on `@DisplayName` annotation, as well as doing opposite - automatically generate `@DisplayName` based on test method name.